-Horse + Bamboo are developing the successful Different Moons programme in several exciting directions.
+The Different Moons programme is developing in exciting new directions.

-One will be the creation of a new touring production – The Moon Watcher – loosely based on the stories that have grown out of meeting and interviewing the first generation of Pakistani and Bangladeshi women who travelled to Rossendale to join their husbands, starting in the late 1970s.
+One is the creation of a new touring theatre poetry production – The Moonwatcher – loosely based on the stories that have grown out of meeting and interviewing the first generation of Pakistani and Bangladeshi women who travelled to Rossendale to join their husbands, starting in the late 1970s.

-Meanwhile Apna, the Haslingden drop-in centre that we opened in 2014 and was intended to last at most a few months, will be moving to new premises at the Dave Pearson Building on Manchester Road.
-Apna will continue its work, led by Arry Nessa and a new management committee, as a creative training and well-being centre and meeting place with a focus on women from the local South Asian heritage communities.
+Meanwhile APNA, the Haslingden drop-in centre that we opened in 2014 and was intended to last at most a few months, has moved to new premises at the Dave Pearson Building on Manchester Road.
+Apna will continue its work, led by Arry Nessa and a new management committee, as an independent creative training and well-being centre and meeting place with a focus on women from the local South Asian heritage communities.